nsergey82/postpp/infrastructure/w3id/README.md

 ## W3ID Key binding

 The Identifier would be loosely bound to a set of keys, meaning an identifier is not derived from a set of keys making it easy to change the keys in case someone's keys gets compromised, or they turn up on the beach naked and need a new set of keys as their device is lost.

+### Additional Considerations

+#### Friend Based Recovery

+2-3 Friends may verify the identity of a person to recover lost metastate ID on the eVault.
+This would be based on a trust list which a person can create while they do still have access to their keys.
+This trust list by default would have a list of all notaries in the ecosystem but the user may modify it and add people who always need to approve the action of changing keys at their end as well.

+So for example a user "Jack" says I trust the notary but I also want "Bob" to approve the action each time a notary tries to change the keys which are controlled by Jack.

+#### Migration of eVault

+In the implementation it must be ensured that the file is still accessible regardless of the eVault it is stored in.
+This can be done via recording also-known-as records in the register for an eVault each time someone migrates their eVault.
+For example if a user migrates  evault `e4d909c2-5d2f-4a7d-9473-b34b6c0f1a5a` to `f2a6743e-8d5b-43bc-a9f0-1c7a3b9e90d7`, the register will store an entry pointing all requests to `e4d909c2-5d2f-4a7d-9473-b34b6c0f1a5a` to be redirected to `f2a6743e-8d5b-43bc-a9f0-1c7a3b9e90d7`

 ## W3ID Document Binding